 What size will my image appear in print?

 We recommend that you send your image files already in the size you wish them to be published.
-As a general guide images should usually fit to the size of a column or a page (please see section on Best Practice for more information).
+As a general guide images should usually fit to the size of a column or a page (please see section on Good Practice for more information).

 Bitmap - A file format used to store digital images.
 Bitmaps consist of pixels in a grid.
 They are resolution dependent which means it is difficult to change the size of the image without losing some of the quality.
 Common bitmap formats include BMP, GIF, JPEG and TIFF.
 All scanned images and images from digital cameras are bitmaps.